Furman Board of Trustees Welcomes New Members

-The bios for the new trustees are below.
-The bios for all of Furman’s trustees can be found here.
+The bios for each of the trustees are below.

 For more information, contact Furman’s News and Media Relations office at 864-294-3107.